May

 Here’s what we know.
 In June of 1816, Lord Byron, John Polidori (Byron’s personal physician), Percy Bysshe Shelley, Mary Godwin (soon to be Mary Shelley) and Claire Claremont all gathered at Byron’s place on the shore of Lake Geneva, Villa Diodati.
 1816 was a “year without a summer” because the year before a huge volcanic eruption had sheathed the planet in a blanket of sun-blocking dust.
 On what must have been one of many dark and stormy nights that summer, the above-named crew sat around a fire and told stories.
 (See Ken Russell’s 1986 film Gothic for a wonderfully kinky version of the story of that famous night.)
 It was so much bone-chilling fun that young Mary (she was not quite nineteen at the time) suggested that they all write supernatural stories.
 And all agreed.

 What followed is history: Mary wrote Frankenstein, Or the Modern Prometheus, the grandmother of all science fiction novels.
 The rest of the Diodati gang went on to fame or obscurity, as the case may be, but none followed up on Mary’s challenge.
 Or did they?
 Polidori, in fact, wrote a short novel called The Vampyre, generally credited with being the first tale of blood-sucking in English.
 But there’s a controversial line of evidence that strongly indicates that Polidori, more than a bit of a blood-sucking sycophant, stole the idea and plot of The Vampyre from Byron.
 There’s a scrap of a prose manuscript by Byron on that subject, and it seems likely that Byron, before he told Polidori to hit the road, conveyed to his doctor, in great detail, the nitty-gritty of the vampire tale.
 So Polidori’s novel, this line of reasoning goes, is really “Lord Byron’s novel.”
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark